deathworlders/online/content/books/deathworlders/chapter-96-tile-flip.md

 Behind him was the ancient trickster gaoian in black and white.
 He too stepped out of his armor and stood much the same, sleek and powerful in glossy black fur.
 Yet even then, he was barely a cub standing in the shadow of the new lord of the galaxy.

 The most incongruous presence was the hologram of an unarmored human female.
-Of the three, she—*it*—was by far the most dangerous.
+Of the three, she—it—was by far the most dangerous.

 But also, here, the most vulnerable.
 They needed something.
 Something from him.